 - engaging and dedicated teacher and supervisor with courses such as "Tectonics", "3D modelling as a tool in geological research" and "Structural Geology"

-My research is driven by the aim to understand volcanoes as mechanical systems, focusing on the questions: How is magma transported?
+My aim is to understand volcanoes as mechanical systems, focusing on the questions: How is magma transported?
 How do magma chambers form, evolve & look like?
 How is magma transport & storage interacting with the surrounding rocks?
+What are the implicattions for volcanic hazards, energy and natural resources.

 Field Work: logistics & conduction even in remote areas